mrdominguez/parallel-ssh-scp/README.md

 *Sudo* operations that require password input are also supported either by setting `-sudo[=sudo_user]` (*preferred method*) or using the `sudo` command.

-The latest release is compatible with the OKTA ASA ScaleFT client when using the `-via=bastion` option, which translates internally to the following command: `sft ssh --via=<bastion> <host>`.
-See OKTA documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).
+The latest release is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which translates internally to the following command: `sft ssh --via=<bastion> <host>`.
+See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).

 ## Sample Output